 Are you your own worst enemy?
 It is very rare for depression to exist without a certain amount of ‘self-bullying’.
 Depression is a bully, and it preys on and reinforces the habit of self-bullying.
 To beat depression, you need to sort your inner bully out!
-Self-compassion is a skill that you can learn and practise without having to ‘believe’ it first – we can train our minds to bring greater compassion to all our thoughts and feelings.
+Self-compassion is a skill that you can learn and practise without having to actually ‘believe’ it at first – we can train our minds to bring greater compassion to all our thoughts and feelings.

-1. Tune in
+1. Tune In

 3. Try Something Different